mongodb/genny/docs/using.md

 ## Preprocessor

 For convenience when developing workloads, Genny offers a preprocessing syntax that can be used for configuration reuse and parameterization.
-Remember: when developing a workload, you can always use the following to see the results of preprocessing:
+Remember: when developing a workload, you can always check results of preprocessing:

     ./run-genny evaluate src/workloads/<workload_dir/workload_name.yml>

+This command helps find yaml-based mistakes.

 <a id="orga6d35c7"></a>